Sumburgh Head Lighthouse was built by Robert Stevenson in 1821 and is the oldest lighthouse on Shetland.

 Sleeping on the job

 The most serious offence a lightkeeper could commit was falling asleep on watch as this might allow the light to be extinguished, impair its efficiency, or even alter its character by letting the revolving machinery run down.
-There were fifteen cases of this kind in the second half of the 19th Century, the worst was a conspiracy at Sumburgh Head in 1871 by which two lightkeepers agreed not to report the other for sleeping at his post; one of them was a Principal lightkeeper with 23 years service – both were dismissed.
+There were fifteen cases of this kind in the second half of the 19th Century.
+The worst was a conspiracy at Sumburgh Head in 1871 when two lightkeepers agreed not to report the other for sleeping at his post; one of them was a Principal lightkeeper with 23 years service – both were dismissed.

 The station was fully automated in 1991 and the former keepers’ cottages and outbuildings (not the tower) are owned by the Shetland Amenity Trust.
 The Trust has renovated and restored the buildings at a cost of £5.4million to create a world class visitor attraction which complements the sights, smells and sounds of this remarkable nature reserve and beautiful location.